Bonanza Bros.: Legacy

 It was included in the Japanese version of Sonic Gems Collection (it was removed in the Western release).
 It has also seen a Sega Ages release on the PlayStation 2, and that version was included in the English compilation Sega Classics Collection.
 The game appeared as part of the Sega Genesis Collection for the PlayStation 2 and PlayStation Portable.
 The game next appeared in Sonic's Ultimate Genesis Collection for Xbox 360 and PlayStation 3.
 The game is also playable in Sega Genesis Classics for PlayStation 4, Xbox One, Nintendo Switch and PC.

-There are also 3 spin-offs to the game.
+There are also three spin-offs to the game.
 The first is called Puzzle & Action: Tant-R which was released in the year 1992, the second called Puzzle & Action: Ichidant-R, which was released in the year 1994.
 These two arcade games were ported to the Sega Mega Drive and Sega Saturn, and later packaged with the Sega Ages release of Bonanza Bros. on the PlayStation 2.
 They are considered spin-offs as they do not follow the action genre of the original game, as they are instead puzzle games.
 A third arcade game, Puzzle & Action: Treasure Hunt, was released in 1995 by Sega and ported to the Sega Saturn in Japan by CRI.

 Bonanza Bros. was also included in Sonic Gems Collection but only for the Japanese Market.
 Due to its violent content, it was removed from the US and PAL releases along with the Streets of Rage series in order to preserve its universal rating.
 However, Bonanza Bros. made its first appearance on the recent Sega Genesis Collection for the PS2 in North America as the PS2 version of Sonic Gems Collection remains in Japan and Europe.

 On January 29, 2007, the Mega Drive/Genesis version of Bonanza Bros. became available for download on the Wii Virtual Console in America.
 It was later released in Europe on February 2, 2007.
 It was also released for cell phones using SoftBank Mobile.

 The title was referenced in Danganronpa 2: Goodbye Despair.

-Robo and Mobo later appeared as playable characters in Sonic & Sega All-Stars Racing and made a cameo in the "Race of AGES" track in Sonic & All-Stars Racing Transformed.
+Robo and Mobo, the protagonists of Bonanza Bros., appear as playable characters in Sonic & Sega All-Stars Racing, and made a cameo on the "Race of AGES" racetrack in Sonic & All-Stars Racing Transformed.

 A "Bonanza Bros." slot machine has been released by Aristocrat Leisure.